 A further reason for staying with in-store shopping is the need to be available to take delivery of the groceries.
 Stores have attempted to overcome this by introducing “click and collect” schemes that allow customers to collect their order from petrol stations or from the stores themselves.

-In spite of the increasing trend towards online grocery sales, as recently as year ended December 2017 it accounted for just three per cent of supermarket turnover.
+In spite of the increasing trend towards online grocery sales, as recently as March 2020 it accounted for just three per cent of supermarket turnover.
+Of this, Woolworths were well ahead of Coles with 57.4% of all online supermarket sales, compared to 26.1% for its rival.